ParticularLabs/EndToEndReliability/README.md

 ### Everyone, especially web servers, deserves a second chance

-As we already talked about lots can go wrong when dd the internet, as for all hard things in life not giving up when there is a setback is key.
+As we already talked about lots can go wrong when travelling the internet, as for all hard things in life not giving up when there is a setback is key.
 Having the client retry seems simple but surfaces a problem that likely always existed: duplicate request can happen in most systems.
 By acknowledging this and being prepared for duplicate requests makes retrying a viable solution to transient problems.

 Let's have a look what a retry might look like.